johnbrumley/desma158/day-11-scratch.md

 # Scenes, Loading, Changing, Managing

 This demo heavily references [this demo game](https://drive.google.com/file/d/1hBL7aww-pa3cSKZHSHBiVD8_bAXoOkC_/view?usp=share_link).
-But most concepts will work with the Flat Game Template file from a few classes ago.
+But most concepts will work with the [Flat Game Template](https://drive.google.com/file/d/1wl8eYa-01PaycjSLsaZzSBzm7S1s59S3/view?usp=sharing) from a few classes ago.

 If you want another Unity project to pick apart, feel free to download the other demo package and import it into your existing 2D unity project or a new project (2D URP template, add input system package)